-- Agreeing the optimum workforce model in terms of size, band profile, stance on expertise and actively manage to that shape - Ensuring parity between medical and non-medical public health consultants and determining how to make best use of consultant expertise - Using new medical delivery models to support staff extending their skills and increasing capacity at advanced practitioner level - Contributing to the work of the Faculty of Public Health in developing a multidisciplinary professional workforce for the UK - Greater use of secondments, academic placements and joint appointments built into our workforce plans - International placement opportunities and internships

-- New models to share assets with the private sector e.g. commissioning services or access expertise whilst building internal capacity - Developing different types of employment contracts - Sensitive communication to ensure staff do not feel their job security is threatened - Job profiles that are clear when a role actually requires a qualification or not whilst ensuring we do not erode our skills and specialities to a point of detriment - Greater executive attention on aligning workforce and financial planning to prioritise funding focused on workforce priorities.
+- Agreeing the optimum workforce model in terms of size, band profile, stance on expertise and actively manage to that shape - Ensuring parity between medical and non-medical public health consultants and determining how to make best use of consultant expertise - Using new medical delivery models to support staff extending their skills and increasing capacity at advanced practitioner level - Greater use of secondments, academic placements and joint appointments - International placement opportunities and internships - New models to share assets with the private sector e.g. commissioning services or access expertise whilst building internal capacity - Developing different types of employment contracts - Sensitive communication to ensure staff do not feel their job security is threatened - Job profiles that are clear when a role actually requires a qualification or not whilst ensuring we do not erode our skills and specialities to a point of detriment. - Greater executive attention on aligning workforce and financial planning to prioritise funding focused on workforce priorities.

-- Develop an integrated workforce planning approach that includes assumptions on long term shape, technology, critical roles and succession information - Have developed clear workforce plans outlining build, buy, borrow and bot approaches for addressing all critical roles and skills - Addressed gaps in workforce intelligence and built the skills of managers in planning, predicting and identifying supply.
+- Develop an integrated workforce planning approach that includes assumptions on long term shape, technology, critical roles and succession information - Have developed clear workforce plans outlining build, buy, borrow and bot approaches for addressing all critical roles and skills - Addressed gaps in workforce intelligence and built the skills of managers in planning, predicting and identifying supply

-- Implemented a strategic and sustainable approach to future funding recruitment, training and development focused on emerging priorities - Work with partners and UKPHR to agree a future vision for Public Health Practitioners to ensure sustainable workforce at each level of the Public Health Skills Framework - Have a better balance of specialist and generalist skills supported by a broader range of qualifications and demonstrable competence - Worked with HEIW to align workforce planning approaches with sector wide initiatives - Developed an appropriate set employment contracts to enable a flexible resourcing approach.
+- Implemented a strategic and sustainable approach to future funding recruitment, training and development focused on emerging priorities - Work with partners and UKPHR to agree a future vision for Public Health Practitioners to ensure sustainable workforce at each level of the Public Health Skills Framework. - Have a better balance of specialist and generalist skills supported by a broader range of qualifications and demonstrable competence - Worked with HEIW to align workforce planning approaches with sector wide initiatives - Developed an appropriate set employment contracts to enable a flexible resourcing approach